 BU has an ethical investment policy which is available on from the policy page.

 BU's catering partners Chartwells have achieved the Soil Association's Food for Life Silver Catering Award for the Fusion catering outlet.
 This means that the food served is traceable, freshly prepared and locally sourced where possible.

 The catering team at Chartwells have been working consistently to improve their offer of freshly prepared dishes and healthy eating options by engaging with local suppliers and increasing our ethical food sourcing on Fairtrade products.
 Chartwells have also recently introduced Honest Bean triple-certified coffee (Fairtrade, Rainforest Alliance and organic).

-Bournemouth University has been a Fairtrade University for 12 years and has recently had its Fairtrade status renewed until July 2019.
+Bournemouth University has been a Fairtrade University for over 12 years and has recently signed up to the Fairtrade Foundation and NUS University and College award.
 Fairtrade products are sold in all outlets across BU.
-The Fairtrade Steering Group is responsible for overseeing the implementation of the Fairtrade Policy (pdf 205kb) and for organising events throughout the academic year to inspire staff and students to support Fairtrade.
+The Fairtrade Steering Group is responsible for overseeing the implementation of the Fairtrade Policy (pdf 205kb) and for promoting ideas and activities throughout the academic year to inspire staff and students to support Fairtrade.
 There are always opportunities to link your assignments to Fairtrade, as Events Management students have found.
 The event, called ‘Fairtrade around the world’, aims to promote why Fairtrade is important and how it benefits the growers and also highlighted how easy it is to buy Fairtrade products such as cosmetics which are now widely available.

 BU holds events annually for Fairtrade Fortnight.
 In 2018, the theme was “Come on in to Fairtrade”.
 A number of events and activities took place over the fortnight, including a ‘guess how many Fairtrade jelly beans are in the jar’ competition run by Chartwells, a Fairtrade taste test by SUBU, and many discounts and offers across outlets.